Not Fitting in Because of Your Illness

-Can’t always play: Feeling excluded with MS
+Can’t always play: Feeling excluded and alone with MS

 For some people with MS, myself included, there are some scenarios where my illness gets in the way and prevents me from being like everyone else.
 I know that’s not a popular sentiment, but it’s a reality for a lot of people.
 If I’ve been active, my body is going to demand I pay that “MS Tax” and get rest at some point.
 That can make traveling and weekend trips a bit difficult.

 Like many, I’m also super susceptible to temperature changes, which means the warmer months can be extremely isolating.
 Everyone is going to the beach?
 Eh, have fun.
 Sometimes there are some activities that may not seem too strenuous but that my body simply can’t handle anymore.
 Lots of walking?
 I’m out.
 Many stairs or hills?
 Nope.
 I have friends who like to go to a raceway every now and then.
 If the weather is nice, I often think, this is great, I can join in!
 Until I realize that the stands where everyone sits are super high up and require walking up stairs or bleachers which is super difficult for me.
 So sometimes my body just can’t do what I want and I end up missing out.